The Australian Women's Weekly Children's Birthday Cake Book: Influence

 Australian demographer Bernard Salt has suggested that the book modernised and "grandified" children's birthday party culture in Australia.
 The author, Pamela Clark, has said that children would take the book to bed with them as bedtime reading, choosing which cake their parents would make for them, and the publisher's test kitchen had a dedicated, much-used telephone helpline for parents making the cakes to a deadline.

 Because of the appealing decorative effects of the cakes, the book has garnered a nostalgic cult following, including social media fan groups and projects to reproduce each cake.
 In 2009, stand-up comedian Josh Earl included reference to the "train cake" in his routine.
 The segment was so popular he expanded it and the following year launched Josh Earl vs. the Australian Women's Weekly Children's Birthday Cake Book, a show that continued through to 2015.
 In 2016, all 107 cakes were baked and sold for a Canberra charity to raise money to support women with post- and ante-natal depression.
 In 2018, New Zealand–born photographer Henry Hargreaves created an exhibition in Wellington called "Birthdays that will never come", celebrating children who would never have birthdays in New Zealand, by combining children's names that are banned in New Zealand with the "very 80s aesthetic" of the cakes in the cookbook, familiar to him from childhood.

 In a September 2018 interview on Throwback: Our Childhoods Revisited series, co-author Pamela Clark noted the heirloom quality of the cookbook, with old copies being passed down in families for generations of cake-making.

 In 2020, the book turned 40, and Clark noted that its 106 recipes have been birthday party staples ever since its first publication.
 Despite the elaborate cakes featured on the internet, "you get these ... daggy cakes ... and they're more popular than all of the upmarket ones."
 In the first half of 2020, in the context of the COVID-19 pandemic in Australia, sales of the book increased by about 30%.
 The change was attributed to people being more at home as well as feelings of nostalgia in difficult times.
-Jacinda Ardern, the New Zealand's Prime Minister at the time, publicly documented her own rendition of the "piano cake" for her daughter's 2nd birthday.
+Jacinda Ardern, at the time New Zealand's Prime Minister, publicly documented her own rendition of the "piano cake" for her daughter's 2nd birthday.
 Also that year, the book and, specifically, the difficult-to-make "duck cake", were the subject of an episode of the popular Australian children's television show Bluey, which was then recreated by celebrity chef Andrew Rea in 2024.
 In 2023, the Bendigo Art Gallery curated a temporary exhibition about the cultural impact of the Australian Women's Weekly, for which they received over 3,000 community-submitted images of cakes produced from the book.